tanimaraeliassantos/Laravel-cars-project/README.md

 ## KNOW THY CARS

-In a world of multimillionaires with a number of cars available for a leisurable ride, wouldn't it be nice to have an app to keep data on your cars' brands stored nice and tight?
+In a world of multimillionaires with a number of cars available for a leisurable ride, wouldn't it be nice to have an app to keep data on your cars stored nice and tight?
 Well, fret no more!
 We have arrived.

 - Tanimara here you are!
   3:30s Eloquent hasMany and hasOne Relationship from https://www.youtube.com/watch?v=ktv8LF-zVZ4